EhudKirsh/NodeJS-Unbuffered-Input-Raw-Mode-TUI/README.md

 ### Main

 This is a demo for a proposed TUI app for the CLI of AeroFTP 🚀, namely `aeroftp-cli profiles -i`.
 Hence,
 <br>this repo on purpose has the same GPL-3.0 license.
 As such, it displays the same options as it for the user to choose from.
+I specifically proposed this demo for AeroFTP in its v4 wishlist post here: https://github.com/axpdev-lab/aeroftp/discussions/270#discussioncomment-17137604.
-<br>I specifically proposed this demo for AeroFTP in its v4 wishlist post here: https://github.com/axpdev-lab/aeroftp/discussions/270#discussioncomment-17137604.
+<br>The idea is to improve the speed and comfort of using interactive CLI over the experience that
-<br>The idea is to improve the speed and comfort of using interactive CLI over the experience that `aeroftp-cli profiles -i`, `rclone config` and others provide.
+<br>`aeroftp-cli profiles -i`, `rclone config` and others provide.
 <br>This demo can be used to improve the CLI of more other apps, and such improvements are welcome.

 So what does this demo do?
 Well, in a nutshell, it allows the user to select an option out of several in the terminal like Y/N, for example when you're being asked whether you want to install a package in the terminal or not.